lerndevops/kubernetes/git-ops/fluxCD/configure-prodction-app.md

   3) --interval: how frequent the repository should be synced automatically, if there are any changes found they will be applied in cluster automatically
   4) --export: this command is just used to generate the configuration with given information, export all the configuration into a file

-Step3: Kustomization style deployment for you application & its path in the git repo
+Step3: configure Kustomization style deployment for your application & its path in the git repo

 flux create kustomization demoapp-prod \
     --source demoapp-prod \